prometheus/prometheus/docs/format/index.md

 └────┴───┴───┴──────────────┴──────────────┴──────────────┴──────────────┴───────┘
 ```

-The sequence of label index sections is finalized by an [offset table](#offset-table) pointing to the beginning of each label index section for a given set of label names.
+The sequence of label index sections is finalized by a [label offset table](#label-offset-table) containing label offset entries that points to the beginning of each label index section for a given label name.

 ### Postings